-The price for this bag is what makes it a great deal.
+There is a hand strap on the top of each pannier, which makes it easy to carry the bag when it is not attached to your bike.
+The price of this bag is what makes it a great deal.
 You are unlikely to find any other pannier for a price as low as this one.

-Criteria Used For The Evaluation
+Criteria Used for Evaluation

 The first question to ask oneself before buying a pannier is what you will primarily be using this bag for.
 There are a few types of biking for which panniers make the most sense and each requires the bags to perform slightly different functions.
 It is also possible that you will be using this bag to engage in multiple types of biking, something that should be taken into account as well.

 The most typical use of pannier bags is for bike touring, an activity that involves riding long distances to get to a specific destination.
-Bike tours usually travel over paved roads and can involve rides that range from a day or two, to ones that last weeks and cover thousands of miles.
+Bike tours usually travel over paved roads and can involve rides that range from a day or two to ones that last weeks and cover thousands of miles.
 The bag one picks for these kinds of trips needs to be fully waterproof, as encountering bad weather is very likely when one is on the road for an extended period of time.
 If the touring pannier you choose is not waterproof, make sure it comes with a rain bag.

 Bike panniers are also very popular within the community of bike commuters.
 These are people who use their bikes on a daily basis to get to school, work, or wherever else they may need to go.
-Typically city dwellers, it is unusual for a bike commuter to travel more than 20 miles in one day.
-If this is the type of biking you will be doing, look for a bag that is water resistant (most are) but full waterproof capabilities are less important as it is easier to avoid heavy downpours when you are simply using your bike to get around town.
+Typically, for city dwellers, it is unusual for a bike commuter to travel more than 20 miles in one day.
+If this is the type of biking you will be doing, look for a bag that is water-resistant (most are) but full waterproof capabilities are less important as it is easier to avoid heavy downpours when you are simply using your bike to get around town.

 Some people use panniers to run errands, particularly for carrying groceries.
 If this is going to be how you primarily utilize your bag a combination of the features found on touring and commuting bags may be what you’re after.
 For example, a great grocery bag would be one that has one large main compartment, but also a comfortable shoulder strap.
 It is also possible that you are looking for a bag that you can use on your way to work during the week and for longer bike rides during the weekend.
-In this case, peak the features from those listed above that are most important to you and search for that bag.
+In this case, peek the features from those listed above that are most important to you and search for that bag.
 The pannier market is vast, and it is very likely that you will find the bag that has everything you want if you spend some time searching.

-Q: Do panniers always come as a set of two?
+q: Do panniers always come as a set of two?

 Most panniers are purchased as a set of two bags.
 Although it is definitely possible to ride with just one bag, having two makes for a smoother, more balanced ride.
 There are a few bags that are sold individually, so make sure you are clear on what you are purchasing before actually buying a pannier.
 This is important not just because it’s disappointing to think you bought a set of two only to receive one pannier, but also because bags sold individually may end up being more expensive than ones sold as a set.

-Q: Are there any dangers that go along with using panniers?
+q: Are there any dangers that go along with using panniers?

 When used correctly panniers are a low hassle and comfortable system for transporting your gear on your bike.
 However, there are certain dangers that come with the use of these bags and it is important that you are aware of them before installing a pannier to your bike.
 The primary danger if of the bag coming loose from your rack and falling into the road.
-This is a hazard not only to you, the biker, but also to any pedestrians and vehicles that you are sharing the sidewalk or road with.
+This is a hazard not only to you, the biker but also to any pedestrians and vehicles that you are sharing the sidewalk or road with.
 A pannier falling off your bike is also likely to damage the contents of the bag.
 To stop this from happening, make sure the pannier is securely attached to your bike rack before setting out for the day.
 Also, routinely check the quality of the apparatuses used to attach the bag to the rack.
 These mechanisms do fall, especially after they have been used for long periods of time.
 Many can be replaced, so keep up with the maintenance of your bags and this danger can be easily avoided.

 The other danger presented by panniers are the bags warping and getting in the way of the pedals or wheel.
 Your bag hitting the pedals is a nuisance that makes riding unpleasant, but does not present any significant danger.
 However, a pannier getting caught in the spokes of the back wheel can arrest your bike, and presents the possibility of causing a bad crash.
 Many panniers come with inserts that keep them stiff and ensures that the bag will not get in the way.
 If you purchase a bag with this issue it is also possible to make your own inserts.
 Another way to solve this problem is by filling the bag completely when you ride.